 Other than that, March brings exciting new celestial sights, with Virgo rising on the horizon after sunset, offering a fresh lineup of galaxies to explore.
 But for the real night owls, staying up past midnight comes with a reward—the bright red heart of Scorpius, Antares, makes an appearance, and soon after, the centre of our very own Milky Way!

-So grab a telescope (or binoculars, or just your own two eyes) and enjoy some of the finest cosmic sights this season has to offer. #3C273.
+So grab a telescope (or binoculars, or just your own two eyes) and enjoy some of the finest sights this season has to offer. #3C273.